Skip to content

 This can be useful for spreading the workload across all team members in future test runs.

-How To Track Test Case History During One Test Run
+How to Track Test Case History During One Test Run

 During a test run, the state or status of a test case may change multiple times.
 In some situations it can be important to review the history of all state changes, comments, and statuses for a specific test case before finishing the test run.